4 Hours / 4 CEs

 This on-demand professional training program on Advanced Training in Maternal Mental Health Forensics and Courtroom Testimony is presented by Diana Lynn Barnes, PsyD, and Gina Wong, PhD.

-This program provides hands-on techniques and strategies for preparing courtroom testimony through analysis of case transcripts and written reports from instructors’ case files.
+This program provides hands-on techniques and strategies for preparing courtroom testimony by analyzing case transcripts and written reports from instructors’ case files.
 Didactic and experiential learning is emphasized, as well as the significance of educating the judiciary about the fundamentals of maternal mental illness and its psychiatric underpinnings.

-This advanced program is practice and experiential based, including role-play, small group discussions, and didactic learning focusing on preparing expert witnesses for courtroom testimony in maternal filicide cases.
+This advanced program is practice- and experiential-based, including role-play, small-group discussions, and didactic instruction, and focuses on preparing expert witnesses for courtroom testimony in maternal filicide cases.
 All licensed mental health practitioners, including psychologists, psychiatrists, counselors, social workers, and MFTs, are suitable for this program.

 Strongly Recommended